mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 The AI revolution needs great developers who can build reliable, scalable, and safe AI applications.
 With the right approach to MLOps, you can be one of them.

 Because let's face it, *someone* has to prevent the AI apocalypse, and it might as well be you. 😉
 ---

-> **💡 Remember this:** You don't need to boil the ocean.
-You just need to make your AI a little more reliable, scalable, and safe, one step at a time.